 LinkedIn is a B2B lead generation magnet.

-Some companies produce products and services for the consumer, while some companies sell their products and services to other businesses.
+Some companies produce products and services for the consumer, while others sell their products and services to other businesses.

 If you sell to the other businesses, then LinkedIn is the best social media platform for your digital marketing efforts.
 The goal of B2B marketing is to reach out to decision-makers that control the businesses you want to sell to and those people are on LinkedIn.